Import the SqlServer module.

 Remove column encryption

-1. Launch PowerShell on the client computer and run the Decrypt_Column_Named_Password.ps1 script (below).
+2. Launch PowerShell and run the Decrypt_Column_Named_Password.ps1 script (below).

 # Import the SqlServer module.